01 April 2022

-The Coronavirus Job Retention Scheme (CJRS) brings in three new concepts, all of which are utilised in determining the amount that can be claimed.
+The Coronavirus Job Retention Scheme (CJRS) brought in three new concepts, all of which were utilised in determining the amount that could be claimed.
 These concepts are:

 - furloughed workers/employees;